nodejs/abi-stable-node/README.md

 # Node.js API (NAPI)
-This repository is the home for ABI Stable Node API project.
-The goal of this project is to provide stable Node API for native module developers.
+This repository is the home for ABI Stable Node API project (NAPI).
+The goal of this project is to provide a stable Node API for native module developers.
 NAPI aims to provide ABI compatibility guarantees across different Node versions and also across different Node VMs – allowing NAPI enabled native modules to just work across different versions and flavors of Node.js without recompilations.

 This project is in an early proof of concept stage.
-Check out our [roadmap](https://github.com/nodejs/abi-stable-node/issues/18)
+Check out our [roadmap](https://github.com/nodejs/abi-stable-node/issues/18) for details on the remaining work.

 **API Design & Shape**